Capture of Belle Île: Second landing

 Now reinforced, a second landing was planned by Keppel and Hodgson.
 After lengthy examination of the island's defences it was decided that the best chance of success was another attack at Port Andro.
 This time two diversionary attacks were planned to draw attention away from the main effort with one in the west against Sauzon and one in the north against St Foy.
 On 22 April, the main attack, again led by John Craufurd, met equally heavy opposition as it had last time and soon stalled.
 Meanwhile, the diversionary attack to the north led by Brigadier Hamilton Lambart discovered the stretch of coast around St Foy undefended by troops as the French had believed that the high cliffs were a strong enough defence against any attack.
 Lambart decided that they could be scaled, and his troops successfully gained a position on top of the ridge.
 They beat off a counterattack from nearby French troops, receiving support from nearby Royal Navy ships.

 Realising what had happened, Craufurd abandoned his attack and took his troops via boat around to assist Lambart.
 The British commanders poured further reinforcements in to secure the beachhead.
 By nightfall, the whole British force was ashore.
 According to a pre-arranged signal, the French forces and inhabitants withdrew into the main fortification at Le Palais leaving the rest of the island to the invaders.
 The British now occupied the island's defenceless ports allowing them to ship in fresh supplies and began to besiege Le Palais.
-The French commander on the island, the Chevalier Sainte Croix, hoped that he would be able to resist at Le Palais long enough for some relief to reach him from the French mainland.
-The French Governor of Brittany, the Duc d'Aiguillon had gathered a force at Vannes with the intention of coming to the aid of Belle Île, but British frigates kept a vigilant watch of the coast, and the British control of the surrounding seas made any chance of a crossing unlikely.
+The French commander on the island, Gaetan Xavier Guilhem de Pascalis Sainte-Croix, hoped that he would be able to resist at Le Palais long enough for some relief to reach him from the French mainland.
+The governor of Brittany Emmanuel Armand de Vignerot du Plessis, Duke of Aiguillon had gathered a force at Vannes with the intention of coming to the aid of Belle Île, but Royal Navy frigates kept a vigilant watch of the coast, and the British control of the surrounding seas made any chance of a crossing unlikely.
 The French government moved fresh reinforcements to mainland Brittany, suspecting that this would be the next target to be attacked.

 A French attempt to ready a small fleet by activating seven ships of the line at Rochefort and eight at Brest was encountered by an even more vigorous blockade mounted by Keppel.
-On 8 June, after more than a month's siege of Le Palais, Sainte Croix acknowledged he was unlikely to receive any rescue and he agreed to capitulate.
-Sainte Croix was allowed, through convention, to march his men out through the breach with the honours of war and his force was then repatriated to nearby Lorient.
+On 8 June, after more than a month's siege of Le Palais, Sainte-Croix acknowledged he was unlikely to receive any rescue and he agreed to capitulate.
+Sainte-Croix was allowed, through convention, to march his men out through the breach with the honours of war and his force was then repatriated to nearby Lorient.